dgunawan/product-delivery-ingredients/index.md

 * Choose a well-known (and free) IDE
 * Documented, easy and quick to set up
 * Repeatable, rebuildable everytime - no snowflake setup
-* No special tweaks if bit required,use tools out-of-the-box and standardise
+* No special tweaks if bit required,use tools out-of-the-box and standardised
+* Use automated code checker/linter e.g. SonarLint in Eclipse
 * Use automated build tool e.g. Maven or Cake and Fake

 ### Repositories